Invasive Vine SWARM

 Groundwork Hudson Valley

 Groundwork Hudson Valley was established in 2000 in Yonkers to help renew our urban places: building trails, planting trees, renewing parks, restoring rivers, turning vacant lots into gardens, and creating vibrant public places to restore our area’s most underserved, and economically challenged neighborhoods.
-Ann-Marie Mitroff is the RIver Program Director and Coordinator of the Saw Mill River Coalition.
-We have MANY partners for this event:
+The Saw Mill River Coalition, a program of Groundwork, conducts invasive vine cuttings, river cleanups, tree plantings, water quality and fish studies, and generally helps people revitalize, protect and enjoy the Saw Mill River.